FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/chargesubcategory.md

-# Charge SubCategory
+# ChargeSubCategory

-An adjustment is a positive or negative change in cost applied after the original usage or purchase record(s).
-Adjustments may be related to one or more charges and are identified by the ChargeType column.

-Adjustment Category indicates what kind of after-the-fact adjustment the record represents.
-Adjustment Category is commonly used to identify changes like credits and refunds.
+ChargeSubCategory is a categorization method within cloud billing to reflect the utilization status of any committed discount programs such as savings plans or reserved instances.
+This categorization is particularly relevant for resources that can be covered under commitment-based pricing models, which are commonly offered by cloud service providers.

+ChargeSubCategory indicates the relationship between the usage of resources such as AWS EC2 instances, Azure VMs, or GCP's Compute Engine and the pre-purchased commitment plans.

+ChargeSubCategory is essential for distinguishing whether resource consumption aligns with the pre-bought commitment agreements or falls outside their scope.
+When utilization is within the ambit of these commitments, the corresponding resources benefit from the agreed-upon reduced rates.
+Conversely, if there is a lack of utilization, it could mean either that the resources, while eligible, are not capitalizing on the available commitments, or that they simply do not qualify for the commitments that have been procured.

-The AdjustmentCategory column MUST be present and MUST NOT be null or empty when ChargeType is "Adjustment".
-AdjustmentCategory MUST be null when ChargeType is not "Adjustment".
-This column is of type String and SHOULD be one of the allowed values or a value of choosing from the vendor.
+ChargeSubCategory column MUST be present and MUST be null or empty.
+This column is of type String and SHOULD be one of the allowed values or a value of choosing from the cloud provider.

 ## Column ID